sanskrit/raw_etexts_english/blogs/manasataramgini/2006-06-08_the-temple-of-iravan.md

 +++
-title = "The temple ofxa0irAvAn"
+title = "The temple of irAvAn"

 +++
 In addition to the temples of draupadi ammAL there are a cluster of